Mount Vernon Bankruptcy Lawyer

 Michael H. Schwartz has helped thousands of homeowners in Mount Vernon and throughout New York state to retain their homes and preserve their future financial well-being.
 He has a record of obtaining loan modifications that have never been done before.
 He is ready to fight for you, too.

-Get Help from an Experienced Mount Vernon Bankruptcy Attorney
+Get Help from an Experienced Mount Vernon, New York Bankruptcy Attorney

 Timing is everything when you face mounting debt and the risk of losing your home to foreclosure.
 Don’t wait to act.
-Run – don’t walk – to Michael H. Schwartz, P.C., and get the experienced and passionate legal help that you need to get through this difficult time.
-Contact us now for a free consultation.
+Run – don’t walk – to Michael H. Schwartz, P.C., and get the experienced and passionate legal assistance that you need to get through this difficult time.
+Contact a Mount Vernon bankruptcy attorney now for a free consultation.
 Our bankruptcy lawyers in Mount Vernon can help you file bankruptcy in Mount Vernon NY and surrounding areas and get you the fresh start you need.